tomjoyce1/ContextCode_CS4445/README.md

 '''

-Project brief :
-Monitors a range of system values from this computer (e.g battery, cpu usage)

-Calls spacex api to get ISS location.
-Local collector fetches regularly changing metrics

-Publishes these metrics to pythonanywhere.
+This project monitors various system metrics from the local computer, such as battery level and CPU usage.

+It also uses an API to retrieve the real-time latitude and longitude of the International Space Station (ISS).

+A local collector gathers these continuously changing metrics and publishes them to a cloud platform hosted on PythonAnywhere.

-The cloud platform has a database of historical data.
+The cloud platform maintains a database storing historical data for analysis.
+A frontend UI provides users with a visual representation of both real-time system metrics and historical trends, enabling easy monitoring and insights.

-There is a frontend ui page which shows historical data from the db and current data

 '''